A message from the Chief Fire Officer

 Avon Fire & Rescue Service delivers a wide range of fire, rescue and community safety services across our geographic area.

 Avon Fire Authority, whilst complying with the Local Government Act 1999, ensures that the Service is continuously improving the way in which its functions are exercised, having regard to a combination of economy, efficiency and effectiveness.
-It is a locally accountable body made up of 20 Elected Members from the unitary authorities of Bath and North East Somerset (BANES), Bristol, North Somerset and South Gloucestershire, as well as the Avon and Somerset Police and Crime Commissioner, making 21 members in total.
+It is a locally accountable body made up of 20 Elected Members from the unitary authorities of Bath and North East Somerset (B&NES), Bristol, North Somerset and South Gloucestershire.

 In order to reduce the risk in our communities, we will ensure there are sufficient levels of staff and equipment available to provide an emergency response 24 hours a day, 365 days a year, as well as undertaking essential Prevention and Protection activity.